Mariners vs. Twins Player Props Betting Odds

 Crawford Stats

 - J.P.
-Crawford has collected 79 hits with 20 doubles, eight home runs and 53 walks.
-He has driven in 33 runs with one stolen base.
+Crawford has 80 hits with 20 doubles, eight home runs, 54 walks and 33 RBI.
+He's also stolen one base.

 Crawford Recent Games